Chartered accountancy offers a prestigious career with lots of opportunity for progression and high earning potential

 All chartered accountancy qualifications lead to the designation 'chartered accountant', and each has equal status, attracting equal recognition.
 Candidates who qualify through ICAS or Chartered Accountants Ireland receive the designation CA (chartered accountant), while those who qualify with ICAEW are designated ACA (associate of the ICAEW).

 One of the most difficult parts of becoming a chartered accountant is securing a training contract with an employer approved by one of the institutes.
-You will need good mathematical knowledge and ability, as your numeracy skills will be tested as part of the selection process.
+You'll need good mathematical knowledge and ability, as your numeracy skills will be tested as part of the selection process.

 The training contract lasts for three to five years, so it's important to consider the package of training, leave and pay offered by your employers before you commit, as managing professional study while working can become demanding.